 Using rates that have not been filed or that have been superseded.
-Insurers must use the rates have been filed with the Bureau.
-All rates, rules and other supplementary rate information that is necessary to calculate the charged premium should be filed with the Bureau.
-Examiners frequently find that insurers use rates that have not been filed or that have been superseded by a new filing.
+The insurer must use the rates it has filed with the Bureau.
+Examiners frequently find that an insurer will use rates that have not been filed or that have been superseded by a new filing.
 Insurers that use advisory loss costs provided by rate service organizations and file their own loss cost multipliers should carefully review Administrative Letter 2006-16 and the PC-IRF forms filed with the Bureau to ensure that the proper rates are being used.
-Please also refer to the Property and Casualty Filing Guidelines Handbook for more specific guidance.
+Please also refer to the Virginia Property and Casualty Rules, Rates, and Forms Filing Guidelines Handbook for more specific guidance.

 Failure to use the correct/filed symbol classification.
 Errors occur most frequently with independently filed symbols because the policy file does not adequately indicate which filed symbol defines the insured vehicle.
-For example, the filed symbol(s) may not have enough characteristics to distinguish between similar models of a vehicle.
+For example, the filed symbol(s) may not have sufficient characteristics to distinguish between similar models of a particular vehicle.
 If the insurer files its own symbols, the symbol classifications must correspond to the vehicle documentation maintained in the file.
 If the symbol is VIN specific, the pertinent VIN characteristics should be filed and documented in the policy file.
 If the symbol is cost specific, the cost of the vehicle must be documented in the policy file to support how the insurer arrived at the symbol classification.
 The examiners should be able to view the information from the policy file and determine the specific symbol that defines the vehicle.

 Miscellaneous rating problems.
-Other rating problems include the use of incorrect tiers, territories and classifications.
+Other rating problems include the use of incorrect territories and classifications.
 While all random errors cannot be prevented, the insurer is encouraged to review its internal auditing program in order to prevent as many mistakes as possible.
-Insurers should also audit automated rating systems to ensure that they are programmed to rate in accordance with filed rating plans.
+The insurer should also audit any automated rating system to ensure that it is programmed to rate in accordance with the insurer's filed rating plan.
 (While this might seem obvious, examiners frequently encounter situations where there has been a programming error that causes many policies to be rated incorrectly because no one audited the newly programmed rates or rules.)